 Figure 4.10 provides the rest of the story.
 Bear Stearns failed spectacularly in March 2008 for a host of reasons.
-Without going into the technical details of the failure, it is clear from these two graphs that data analysis would not have spared you from this financial carnage.
+It is clear from these two graphs that data analysis would not have spared you from this financial carnage.
 It would be nice to believe one would simply bail out when the price faltered, but that is not what people do who have experienced such dramatic gains over such a long period of time.
-Investing based on data analysis of historical data is analogous to driving solely by looking in the rearview mirror.
-Crashes are inevitable.
-Is there a better way?
-Yes, investing based on your foundational perspective or worldview.
-We now explore a biblical perspective on the nature of information.